-Whether you own or work at a child care center or care for children in your home, Tidewater Community College’s Career Studies Certificate in Early Childhood Development (Preschool) will help you work with our community’s youngest citizens.
+Whether you own or work at a child care center or care for children in your home, Tidewater Community College’s Career Studies Certificate in Preschool (CDA Equivalent) will help you work with our community’s youngest citizens.

 Our 19-credit certificate prepares you to create developmentally appropriate learning environments for preschool children.
 Finish this program in as few as two semesters.
 The entire program is offered on every campus, and observation hours are built into every class.

 You will be prepared to find employment in child development programs and child care agencies/centers that include preschool-aged children.
 Credits can be used to satisfy Head Start requirements.

 Apply all the credits from this program to TCC's Associate of Applied Science in Early Childhood Development.

 Veterans, transitioning military, spouses and dependents: TCC’s Center for Military and Veterans Education provides academic guidance and help in maximizing your GI Bill® and other educational benefits.

 Tuition assistance such as financial aid, scholarships, work-study, grants and loans can help you save money and reduce college debt.